 Professor Wettach joined the Duke Law faculty in 1994 after practicing poverty law for 13 years with legal aid offices in Raleigh and Winston-Salem, N.C., developing particular expertise in the law of government benefits.
 She has argued cases in the U.S. Supreme Court and the North Carolina Supreme Court, as well as other appellate courts.
 She was lead counsel in the appellate aspects of King v.
 Beaufort County Board of Education, which established the right of students in North Carolina to attend alternative school during a suspension in most cases.
 Prior to establishing the Children’s Law Clinic in 2002, she served as supervising attorney in Duke’s AIDS Legal Project and as an instructor in the Legal Analysis, Research and Writing Program.

-Wettach is the author of The Advocate's Guide to Assistance Programs in North Carolina, co-author of A Consumer's Guide to Heath Insurance and Health Programs in North Carolina, and a contributing author to Special Education Advocacy (LexisNexis, 2011).
+Professor Wettach is the author of A Parents’ Guide to Special Education in North Carolina, School Vouchers in North Carolina, The First Three Years, and a contributing author of Special Education Advocacy and Guide to Student Advocacy in North Carolina.